Published June 19, 2014

 Avery K. Ellis, MD, PhD, associate professor of medicine and physiology and senior associate dean for medical curriculum, is one of eight faculty members from top U.S. institutions chosen to create simulations used by medical students.

-Medical students use simulation software to interview and examine virtual patients, order and review diagnostic tests, develop diagnostic hypotheses and create treatment plans.
+Students use the simulations to interview and examine animations of patients, order and review diagnostic tests, develop diagnostic hypotheses and create treatment plans.

-Online feedback and guidance occur at every step of the simulation.
+They are guided by online feedback at every step of the simulation.

 Working on simulations is far more beneficial for students than just reading about the diseases in textbooks, emphasizes Ellis.